padsdev/padsdev/README.md

 # Hi 👋, I'm Augusto Padilla
 a 22-year-old Brazilian full-stack developer.
-I'm currently studying Computer Science at UTFPR (Universidade Tecnológica Federal do Paraná).
+I'm a Computer Scientist from UTFPR (Universidade Tecnológica Federal do Paraná).

-- 🌱 I’m currently learning **Inserting Machine Learning at a Refactoring Tool** and improving my **Flutter** skills
+- 🌱 I’m currently working and improving myself on **Inserting Machine Learning at a Refactoring and Measurement Tool** and improving my **Flutter** skills

 - 👨‍💻 Some of my projects are available at [https://github.com/devpadilha?tab=repositories](https://github.com/devpadilha?tab=repositories)